 This building is much more famous for its former inhabitant than for its architecture.
 The influential horror writer lived in a number of different homes in the Philadelphia area over the course of several years, but only this one survives.
 He stayed here briefly in 1843 before relocating to the Bronx.

 Despite his fame today, the author struggled to make ends meet during his lifetime.
 To make matters worse, his wife was stricken with tuberculosis.
-Poe was often holed up in his writing room, churning out work to make ends meet.
-It was in this house that he penned the story The Black Cat.
+Poe was often holed up in his writing room, churning out work to pay the bills.
+It was in this house, in fact, that he penned the story The Black Cat.

 The bottom floor is home to a small museum dedicated to Poe’s works and life.
 And be sure to take a trip down to the dark cellar!
 Fittingly, a crow statue can be found outside, while a mural of the author’s face adorns a nearby building.